clearhaus/gateway-api-docs/source/index.html.md

 This should be followed by a capture.

-Subsequent recurring authorizations initiated by the merchant are made similarly, however, CSC is not included, and the previous-in-series is referenced, e.g.:
+Subsequent-in-series recurring authorizations initiated by the merchant are made similarly, however, CSC is not included, and the previous-in-series is referenced, e.g.:

 ````shell